AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 ### **Ethics Adviser- Student Trainee (2019-2021)**
 * *Ethics in Science & Technology Commission (Quebec Government)*
-    * &nbsp; The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
+    * &nbsp; &nbsp; The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
-    * &nbsp; Participation in the writing of several documents, including official briefs and reports.
+    * &nbsp; &nbsp; Participation in the writing of several documents, including official briefs and reports.

 ### **Team Member of the Innovative Ideas Incubator (2019-2021)**

 * *Think Thank: OBVIA - International Observatory on the Societal Impacts of AI & Digital Technology (Canada)*
-  * &nbsp; Involvement in this hub led to the creation and development of an AI supportive system for the Service of Information and the Referral Service on socio-community services in Quebec (211).
-This AI project was schedule to be presented at a workshop at the Massachusetts Institute of Technology (MIT) in October 2020 (cancelled due to pandemic travel restrictions).
+  * &nbsp; &nbsp; Involvement in this hub led to the creation and development of an AI supportive system for the Service of Information
+  * &nbsp; &nbsp; and the Referral Service on socio-community services in Quebec (211).
+This AI project was schedule to be presented at
+  * &nbsp; &nbsp; a workshop at the Massachusetts Institute of Technology (MIT) in October 2020 (cancelled due to pandemic travel
+  * &nbsp; &nbsp; restrictions).

 .